-Adrian understood everything, and accepted his fate.
+Adrian understood everything and accepted his fate.

-James Henry Leigh Hunt (19 October 1784 – 28 August 1859), best known as Leigh Hunt, was an English critic, essayist and poet.
+James Henry Leigh Hunt (19 October 1784 – 28 August 1859), best known as Leigh Hunt, was an English critic, essayist, and poet.

 Hunt co-founded The Examiner, a leading intellectual journal expounding radical principles.
 He was the center of the Hampstead-based group that included William Hazlitt and Charles Lamb, known as the ‘Hunt circle’.
-Hunt also introduced John Keats, Percy Bysshe Shelley, Robert Browning and Alfred Lord Tennyson to the public.
+Hunt also introduced John Keats, Percy Bysshe Shelley, Robert Browning, and Alfred Lord Tennyson to the public.

-Hunt’s presence at Shelley’s funeral on the beach near Viareggio was immortalized in the painting by Louis Édouard Fournier, although in reality Hunt did not stand by the pyre, as portrayed.
+Hunt’s presence at Shelley’s funeral on the beach near Viareggio was immortalized in the painting by Louis Édouard Fournier, although in reality, Hunt did not stand by the pyre, as portrayed.
 Hunt inspired aspects of the Harold Skimpole character in Charles Dickens’ novel Bleak House.

 To read more about Leigh Hunt, click here.

-The poem begins by stating that the central character of the poem, i.e. Abou Ben Adhem wake up from a deep and peaceful sleep, showing that something is very-very right with his life.
+The poem begins by stating that the central character of the poem, i.e. Abou Ben Adhem wakes up from a deep and peaceful sleep, showing that something is very-very right with his life.
 It shows that he is leading a very blissful life.
-Then there is a presence of angel in his room, writing in the golden book.
+Then there is a presence of an angel in his room, writing in the golden book.
 And when he begins talking to her, she looks at him with all of “sweet accord”.
-All this indicate that he is a very good soul.
+All this indicates that he is a very good soul.

-In the next part also, when Abou Ben Adhem receives a negative reply to his question about whether his name is there in the list of those who loves the God, he doesn’t panic.
+In the next part also, when Abou Ben Adhem receives a negative reply to his question about whether his name is there in the list of those who love God, he doesn’t panic.
 His tone becomes a little low, but he is still cheerful.
-He then requests the angel, that its okay if his name is not on that list, but it would be great if she writes his name on the list of people who loves God’s creation.
+He then requests the angel, that it’s okay if his name is not on that list, but it would be great if she writes his name on the list of people who loves God’s creation.
 He would be okay even if his name is there on the list of people who love fellow mankind.
 He knows that he is not amongst those who are just showing off their love for God.

-In the second part of the poem, set on the next night.
+The second part of the poem, set on the next night.
 The angel shows Abou Ben Adhem the list of men whom God loves (not those who love God).
 And to his surprise, he is on the top of the list.
 He indeed is a beautiful soul.